skellis46/slipbox/making sense of dance research.md

 ---
 aliases: []
-tags: [newsletter, published]
+tags:
-type: "newsletter"
+type: newsletter
-platform: "skellis mailing list"
+platform: skellis mailing list
-status: "published"
+status: published
 status-updated: "20211207"

 ---

 # Making sense of dance research

 In the last weeks I've had the opportunity to see a few people who I haven't seen in a long time -- perhaps 20 to 25 years.
 At some point in our conversation they'd ask me what I do, and when I told them that I worked at the [Centre for Dance Research at Coventry University](http://c-dare.co.uk) the look on their faces approached curious befuddlement ... or perhaps befuddled curiosity.